eshanbehal/Learning-Java/readme.md

    Also learnt about "this" keyword used in here to call whatever matches the parameters or the arguments that we have provided.

+   6th JUNE

+1. jst started today with learning more about the "this." notatuon in the constructors and the getters setters in order to call the instances of of classes with within the class itself.

      ADDED THIS INFO MIGHT HELP BEGINNERS..:)